ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Specifying Security Parameters on a Preconnection

 Common security parameters such as TLS ciphersuites are known to implementations.
-Clients should use common safe defaults for these values whenever possible.
+Applications should use common safe defaults for these values whenever possible.
 However, as discussed in {{?RFC8922}}, many transport security protocols require specific security parameters and constraints from the client at the time of configuration and actively during a handshake.